jappeace/jappeaceApplication/content/newtypes.md

 > All newtypes are isomorphisms
 >
+> <br />
+>
-> - My mother
+> -- My mother

 Any newtype can change into it's underlying representation and back into it's self no problem.
 We just need the constructor.

-There is a package in the lens library, [Control.Lens.Wrapped](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Wrapped.html) which uses this fact to introduce a typeclass wrapped.
+There is a package in the lens library, [Control.Lens.Wrapped](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Wrapped.html) which uses this property to introduce a typeclass `Wrapped`.
+If you can provide an [Iso'](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Iso.html#t:Iso-39-), then you can give an instance for this class.
-If you're newtype has derived generic we get an instance for free.
+In our case, if a newtype has derived generic we get an instance for free.
 Let's start using it and explore it's usefullness, because after all, it doesn't appear to do much at first glance.

 # Newtype
-Consider the following code in our common folder of a [fullstack haskell webapp]({filename}/fullstack-haskell-reflex-servant.md):
+Consider the following common code in a [fullstack haskell webapp]({filename}/fullstack-haskell-reflex-servant.md):

 ```haskell
 data Login = Login